ksandom/achel/docs/fileReplication.md

 When specifying a file that you want to replicate, you can specify which provider you want to use.
 If you don't, the default one will be used.

-Find which provider you want to make default with `manageAchel fileRepShowConfig`.
+Find which provider you want to make default with `achelctl fileRepShowConfig`.

-    $ manageAchel fileRepDefaultProvider googleDrive
+    $ achelctl fileRepDefaultProvider googleDrive

 ### Removing a provider

-    $ manageAchel fileRepProviderRemove googleDrive
+    $ achelctl fileRepProviderRemove googleDrive
     autoSetDefaultProvider: "dropbox" has been assigned as the default provider.
 Use fileRepDefaultProvider to change it.